 What’s in a Name?
 Gems, American and English Muffins

 Part of the fun of traveling up to the cottage was packing a lunch and snacks for the journey.
-I will often put together sandwiches and fruit with low fat banana bread or muffins which travel well in the car.
+I will often put together sandwiches and fruit with low fat banana bread or muffins which travels well in the car.

 While North Americans love our muffins, they are referred to as gems in the UK, and while muffins in the UK are more like the english muffins we know, they don’t call them that in the UK.
 It is a bit of a muddle, isn`t it?